gustycooper/gustycooper.github.io/labs/labs_lab04_06.md

         numVowels++;
 }
 ```

+You will add methods to Twitter in [Classes, Objects,... - Twitter Revisited Lab](/gustycooper.github.io/labs_lab04_05).

 The method ```noVowels(String word)``` will be similar to ```numVowels(String word)``` in that you have to loop through the parameter word; however, ```noVowels()``` uses the accumulator pattern to constructs a new ```String``` from word without the vowels.